Home > Interview > Digital Printing will Revolutionize the Façade & Fenestration Industry

 Please Brief us on the History and Objective Behind the Formation of “Inhabit”?

 Inhabit is a unique, multi-disciplinary team of professionals who are passionate about making a positive contribution to our built environment.
-Established in 2010, with offices across Asia Pacific, the Middle East and UK,
+Established in 2010, with offices across Asia Pacific, the Middle East and the UK,

 Inhabit has developed a diverse international body of work that includes partnerships with some of the most creative and celebrated architects around the world, resulting in a wealth of experience in different project types and scales.